carpentries-incubator/genome-mining/_episodes/02-antismash.md

 AntiSMASH can be also used through this web: https://antismash.secondarymetabolites.org/#!/start You will be asked to give your email.
 Then, the results will be sent to you and you will be allowed to donwload a folder with the annotations.

+# Understanding the output

+The visualization of the results includes many diverse options.
+To understand everything, we suggest to read the following tutorial: https://docs.antismash.secondarymetabolites.org/understanding_output/

 {% include links.md %}